-Band is a yearlong course with an emphasis in both marching and concert performing.
-Marching instruction averages about twelve weeks at the beginning of the school year and will introduce and refine the fundamental skills necessary to march and play.
-Marching curriculum consists of proper forward, backward and side marching, roll step, facing, horn angles, spacing, 8-5 and adjusted step marching, parade rest, attention, verbal commands and responses in addition to basic group discipline and esprit de corps.
+Band is a yearlong course with an emphasis on both marching and concert performing.
+Marching Band instruction averages about twelve weeks at the beginning of the school year and will introduce and refine the fundamental skills necessary to march and play.
+The Marching Band curriculum consists of proper forward, backward, and side marching, roll step, facing, horn angles, spacing, 8-5 and adjusted step marching, parade rest, attention, verbal commands, and responses in addition to basic group discipline and esprit de corps.